 MBDA will notify unsuccessful applicants, in writing, after a final selection has been made and after an offer has been accepted.
-Those applications that are not ultimately selected for funding will be retained by MBDA for a period of three (3) years from the date of the awardee's final expenditure after which they will be destroyed.
+Those applications that are not ultimately selected for funding will be retained by MBDA for a period of three (3) years after which they will be destroyed.